John T. Watabe, MD

 Acerca de mí

 I was born and raised in Norwalk, Connecticut, a small suburban town an hour from New York City.
-My father was an airline manager, so I was fortunate to be able to vacation in Hawaii a few times as a child.
+My father was an airline manager, so I was fortunate to vacation in Hawaii a few times as a child.
 In medical school I did two clerkships here, and I was later assigned to Hawaii as part of my service obligation to the U.S. Army in return for the medical school scholarship I received.
 My father had a great influence on my life.
-He taught me the value of hard work and treating others with benevolence, respect and dignity.
+He taught me the value of hard work and treating others with benevolence, respect, and dignity.

 Acerca de mi práctica médica